sampsyo/home/_posts/2014-11-06-quala-codegen.md

 ## How It Works

 Quala produces [LLVM instruction metadata][md] that indicates the type qualifiers for every value produced in a program.
 It then provides an [LLVM analysis pass][pass] that gathers this information---so you can write your own pass that looks up these types.
-The nullness instrumentation pass, for example, asks:
+The nullness instrumentation pass, for example, [asks][checkline]:

     if (AI.hasAnnotation(Ptr, "nullable"))
       // instrument the instruction